jdestevezcastillo-perfeng/Locust_AWS_EKS_Terraform/README.md

 # URL will be displayed at the end
 ```

+During deployment you will be asked to:
+- Select which environment config to use (`config/environments/{dev,staging,prod}/terraform.tfvars`)
+- Choose the AWS region
+- Provide the CIDR(s) that should be allowed to reach the EKS API server (no more `0.0.0.0/0` defaults)

 The deployment script will:
 - ✅ Validate AWS credentials
 - ✅ Ask you to select a region